stepanataccolade/docsv2/sources/ci_languages.md

   - "pypy"
 ```

-- We support different versions of python like 2.6, 2.7, 3.2, 3.3, 3.4
-  and pypy.
-- Install dependencies for your project using the `install` key.
+You can nstall dependencies for your project in the `ci` section.

 ```
+ci:
-install: "pip install -r requirements.txt --use-mirrors"
+    - "pip install -r requirements.txt --use-mirrors"
 ```

 ### Test scripts

-Use the `script` key in the shippable.yml file to specify what command to run tests with.
+Use the `ci` section in the shippable.yml file to specify what command to run tests with.

 ```
 # command to run tests
+ci:
-script: nosetests
+    - nosetests
 ```

--   Test against multiple versions of Django by setting the **env** key and then install the required dependencies for it using the install key.
+-   Test against multiple versions of Django by setting the `env` key and then install the required dependencies for it in the `ci` section.

 ```
 env: